 in the process of designing and making three dimensional objects since

-of articles and papers on this subject.
-For some early papers on this
+and papers on this subject.

 I have been using 3D computing to generate, develop and communicate ideas

 for my work in ceramics, for a number of years.
 I enjoy the fact that

 it is possible to take to the computer a basic idea, and to visualise